 Ms. Tergesen’s @WSJ article is particularly relevant at a time when many companies begin laying off workers as they hit their fifties—or even earlier.
-Every month HR departments and hiring managers take the drastic step of releasing well educated, highly skilled, and extremely experienced workers out of a deep-seated prejudice that stems from many of these six myths.
+Every month HR departments and hiring managers release well educated, highly skilled, and extremely experienced workers.
+Why?
+They do it out of a deep-seated prejudice that stems from many of these six myths.

-I have written about ageism myths in the business world before and given my own reasons why this popular form of discrimination is wrong and destructive to companies.
-In “Millenials, Maturity and Antelopes: Why the Waterhole is Shrinking” I gave five myths about older employees and why they’re wrong.
-So it was encouraging to see that these research results are validating my opinions.
+I have written about ageism myths in the business world before.
+I have given my own reasons why this popular form of discrimination is wrong and destructive to companies.
+In “Millenials, Maturity and Antelopes: Why the Waterhole is Shrinking” I listed five myths about older employees and why they’re wrong.
+So, it was encouraging to see that these research results are validating my opinions.

 Six Myths That Support Ageism

-While research does not apply directly to work environments, it’s easy to see how the results reinforce the benefits that older employees can deliver to an organization.
+While research does not apply directly to work environments, it’s easy to connect its results to benefits older employees can deliver to an organization.
 In short, here are Ms. Tergesen’s six ageism myths:

 - Myth: Depression is more prevalent in old age.

 Fact: “In general, when we look at older adults, they tend to be happier, less anxious, less angry and tend to adapt well to their circumstances.”

 Fact: “. . . barring dementia, older adults perform better in the real world than they do on cognitive tests.”

 Fact: “The economists determined that over that four-year period, the older workers committed slightly fewer severe errors, while the younger workers’ severe error rates edged up.”